Expert Care for Urinary, Pelvic Organ, and Voiding Disorders

 Urinary incontinence, pelvic organ prolapse and voiding disorders affect millions of women every year.
 Many are embarrassed by their problem.
 They often view such difficulties as part of the aging process that can’t be cured.

-If you are suffering from such a condition, there is no need to feel alone or hesitant about discussing your problem with a Cooper Female Pelvic Medicine and Reconstructive urgeon.
+If you are suffering from such a condition, there is no need to feel alone or hesitant about discussing your problem with a Cooper Urogynecology and Reconstructive Pelvic Surgeon.
 We have the expertise, diagnostic equipment, and therapeutic options to help.
 In most cases, we can either cure the problem or significantly reduce the symptoms.

 Why Choose Cooper for Treatment of Urinary, Pelvic, and Voiding Disorders

 Expert Diagnosis: Cooper has expert diagnostic capabilities to determine the most appropriate means of care.
 Depending on your specific needs, we may recommend noninvasive therapy or an outpatient surgical procedure.
 In all cases, we use the most advanced techniques and the most up-to-date technology.

 Compassionate Care: Our physicians and support staff are committed to treating women with compassion and sensitivity.
 Social, emotional and hormonal issues—as well as physical causes—are always considered in determining the appropriate care.